 Week 2

 We continued our media research both in class and during non-project lessons, and we were also introduced to a new theory in media ecology.
-I still need to continue my research as my team has decided to focus on the pop genre, which must be completed by next week, so I plan to do one piece of research each day to manger my time better alongside other subjects.
+I still need to continue my research as my team decided to focus on the pop genre, so I plan to do one piece of research each day to mange my time better.
 However, I struggled with procrastination because the research for one specific genre was quite extensive, and we had limited class time, meaning much of it had to be completed in my free time.
-Although I enjoy researching and see it as a hobby, my motivation sometimes drops, and watching music videos often distracts me and slows my progress.
+Although I enjoy researching, my motivation sometimes drops, and watching music videos often distracts me.
 To improve, I need to work on my concentration skills, as getting distracted easily affects how efficiently I complete tasks, especially in preparation for real-world situations.
-Learning media ecology was not a major issue, as the theory was straightforward and we would only use it to help for a classwork blog.
+Learning media ecology was not a major issue, as the theory was straightforward and we would only use it to help for the exams.

 Week 3